Nathan Healy

 Solar Panel Systems in Dayton

-We’ve mapped every solar installation across the United States to help you explore which Dayton neighborhoods are embracing clean energy.
-Click any hexagon to discover how many homes in that area have made the switch to solar.
+We’ve mapped every solar installation across the U.S. — and Dayton is no exception.
+Explore the heatmap below to see which neighborhoods in your community have already made the switch to solar.
+Click any hexagon to see how many homes in that area have gone solar!

 09